pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 - ... last but not least, the official name of 'Marzipan' is *Project Catalyst*

 macOS 10.15 features preview available [on Apple's website](https://www.apple.com/macos/catalina-preview/features/).

+It will be available as a free update for:

+- MacBook 2015 and later
+- MacBook Air 2012 and later
+- MacBook Pro 2012 and later
+- Mac Mini 2012 and later
+- iMac 2012 and later
+- iMac Pro (all)
+- Mac Pro 2013 and later

 #### Swift 5, SDK and frameworks updates